techtile-by-dramco/NI-B210-Sync/tests/reciprocity_calibration_stepsToFollow.md

 - It is mandatory to measure the incoming signal in_1(t), in_2(t), ..., in_n(t) on the $N$ USRP simultaneously at time $t_0$.
 - Consequently, it is mandatory to start transmitting the signals simultaneously at time $t_1$.

+## 3.1.
+Generate phase coherent sine waves with multiple USRPs

 Initially, it should be validated that all USRPs could deliver a perfectly synchronised sine wave.
 A first test excists of a perfectely phase coherent incoming pilot signal on all USRPs.
 On t1 all USRP output signals should give phase coherent output signals.
+To test this, an RF splitter can be selected to ensure the incoming signals on the $N$ USRPs are equal.

-## 3.1 Measure incoming phase on t0
+## 3.1.1.
+Measure incoming phase on t0

 Measuring $\phi_{rx,pilot,n,t0}$